-Top reasons for a Customer-Centric Approach in Pharma Marketing
+Top reasons for a customer-centric approach in pharma marketing

 Life-science data is more accessible.
-End-users have evolved into well-informed patients with something to say as opinion and decision-makers.
+End-users have evolved into well-informed patients with something to say as opinions and decision-makers.
 This has left behind the model where Healthcare Professionals (HCP) were the first and last point of the communication chain.

 So, pharmaceutical companies need to redirect their focus from HCP to also end-users.
 And further, share information to become more influential among those who have a word to say.

 Nearly 85% of patients think that they can be responsible for their health while accessing the needed resources online.
 Thus, pharma has to adopt a customer-centric approach right away.
 And deliver digital information relevant to the patients and detailed data to HCP.

 To engage successfully, pharma marketing must delete the gap by adopting a B2C model in their communication strategy.
 Consequently becoming influencers through the right channel at the right time!
 Let’s explore this a bit more.

 2 new realities have emerged with the pandemic: